Topic outline

 Matlab code for Deep Belief Networks (i.e. stacked RBM) and Deep Boltzmann Machines.

 The module presents the fundamental concepts, challenges, architectures and methodologies of deep learning.
-We introduce the learning of neural representations from vectorial, sequential and image data, covering both supervised and unsupervised learning, and hinting at various forms of weak supervision.
+We introduce the learning of neural representations from vectorial, sequential and image data, covering both supervised and unsupervised/generative learning, and hinting at various forms of weak supervision.
 We close the gap between neural networks and probabilistic learning by discussing generative deep learning models.
-Models covered include: deep autoencoders, convolutional neural networks, long-short term memory, gated recurrent units, deep reservoir computing, sequence-to-sequence, neural attention, neural Turing machines, variational autoencoders, generative adversarial networks.
+Models covered include: deep autoencoders, convolutional neural networks, long-short term memory, gated recurrent units, deep reservoir computing, sequence-to-sequence, neural attention, neural Turing machines, variational autoencoders, generative adversarial networks. diffusion models, score-based methods.
 Methodological lectures will be complemented by introductory seminars to Keras-TF and Pytorch.

 Introduction to the deep learning module; introduction to CNN; basic CNN elements[DL] Chapter 9 Additional Readings